Times are tough right now, especially as an artist – so ways to generate income, without compromising your practice, are front of mind.

 Classes, or a course, are very much about developing skills, and aimed at expanding one’s professional toolkit.
 Workshops are often about pure joy – that single session where you play with a new medium, new technique or new studio idea.

 As creatives we often overthink this as an option (because we are perfectionists).
 It doesn’t have to be about a high skill level.
-Artists often underestimate the pleasure that people have making something, and then proudly taking it home to share with friends and family.
+Artists can underestimate the pleasure that people have making something, and then proudly taking it home to share with friends and family.

 Makers and creatives at all stages of their professional journey can lead a workshop.
 You just need to be very clear what it is that you want to offer, and can manage, without adding unnecessary stress.